To learn more about our Dividend strategy, please watch the brief but insightful introductory video below...

 Then simply scroll down to get a more in-depth look at everything from this strategy’s goals and objectives... to who this strategy is designed for... to the particular portfolio management process it incorporates.
 And, of course, the risks.

 Our philosophy stems from the belief that (a) great businesses that adopt a meaningful dividend-growth capital allocation preference can generate wonderful investing outcomes over time, (b) dividends are a more reliable part of total return than capital gains, and (c) investing in smaller capitalization companies provides the opportunity to gain exposure to less efficient components of the stock market.

-We aim to maximize yield without jeopardizing the safety of principal, the income stream, or long-term total return potential.
+We aim to maximize yield while seeking to protect principal, the income stream, or long-term total return potential.
 Our strategy is guided by three principles: